Goal-directed graph construction using reinforcement learning: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we have formulated the problem of improving the value of an arbitrary graph global objective function as the Graph Improvement MDP (\mdpname) for the first time.
-Our approach, named \textit{RNet-DQN}, uses Reinforcement Learning and Graph Neural Networks as a key component for generalization.
+In this work, we have addressed the problem of improving a graph structure given the goal of maximising the value of a global objective function.
+We have framed it for the first time as a decision-making problem and we have formalised it as the \mdplong (\mdpshort).
+Our approach, named \textit{\algoname}, uses Reinforcement Learning and Graph Neural Networks as key components for generalisation.
 As a case study, we have considered the problem of improving graph robustness to random and targeted removals of nodes.

-Our experimental evaluation on synthetic and real-world graphs shows that in certain situations this approach can deliver performance superior to existing methods, both in terms of the solutions found (i.e., the resulting robustness of the graphs) and time complexity of model evaluation.
+Our experimental evaluation on synthetic and real-world graphs shows that, in certain situations, this approach can deliver performance superior to existing methods, both in terms of the solutions found (i.e., the resulting robustness of the graphs) and time complexity of model evaluation.
 Further, we have shown the ability to transfer to out-of-sample graphs, as well as the potential to transfer to out-of-distribution graphs larger than those used during training.

-The proposed approach can be applied to other problems based on different definitions of resilience or considering fundamentally different objective functions such as efficiency~\cite{latoraEfficientBehaviorSmallWorld2001}, path diversity~\cite{gvozdiev_lowlatencycapabletopologies_2018}, and assortativity~\cite{newman_assortative_2002}, which are of interest in various biological, communication, and social networks.